Chinese Medicines Section

 The following instruments are used routinely by the Section:

-- Gas Chromatograph with Electron Capture Detector (ECD), Flame Photometric Detector and Mass Selective Detector
+- Gas Chromatograph with Electron Capture Detector, Flame Photometric Detector, Thermal Conductivity Detector and Mass Selective Detector

 - Fourier Transform Infrared Spectrophotometer